jazi2018/chem-game/README.md

 - [uvicorn](https://www.uvicorn.org/)

 The most central among these is RDKit.
-It enables the utilization of SMILES to both visualize and manipulate molecules in a way that is mostly accurate to organic chemistry taught in college.
+It enables the utilization of SMILES to both visualize and manipulate molecules in a way that is mostly accurate to organic chemistry classes.

 FastAPI and uvicorn allow the RDKit script to be run on a local server, which enables Godot (through the HTTPNode) to interface with it and thus utilize its functionality.

-This local server and RDKit exist only for the computational logic that is present in the game, in order to maintain a high degree of chemical accuracy (after all - the game is meant to be educational)
+This local server and RDKit exist only for the computational and rendering logic that is present in the game, in order to maintain a high degree of chemical accuracy (after all - the game is meant to be educational)

 All other functionality is / will be done locally within the Godot engine.